egomobile/node-nats/README.md

 // NATS_CLUSTER_ID => cluster ID
 // NATS_URL => (optional) URL to NATS server ...
 Default 'http://nats:4222'

+let subscriptions: any[] | undefined;

 async function main() {
+  // scan all .ts files in 'listeners' sub folder
+  // and execute all exported functions, which are
+  // exported by 'default' or directly as CommonJS
+  // function
+  //
+  // s. below
+  subscriptions = loadNatsListeners({
+    dir: __dirname + "/listener",
+    filter: ".ts",
+  });

   // connect to server
   await stan.connect();